 Is there a cure?

-No, however there are effective therapies which are very effective keeping hepatitis B at low levels thus reducing the risk of liver disease.
-These therapies are fully funded, safe, side-effect free and are life-long.
+No. But there are therapies that are effective at keeping hepatitis B at low levels, reducing the risk of liver disease.
+These lifelong therapies are fully funded, safe and have no side-effects.

 What do my blood results mean?

 Having regular blood tests (six-monthly) will let us and you know how healthy your liver is.
 For most people in active follow-up we can identify liver disease before it becomes life threatening.

 We offer a free long-term follow-up programme that will help you manage this lifelong condition.
 By doing so the risk of you developing liver disease is reduced.

 You do not have to tell anyone you have hepatitis, however you must take reasonable precautions to avoid infecting others (see ‘managing hepatitis B‘).
 You may choose to share your diagnosis with particular people for support.
 It is often best to tell people you trust or people directly affected, such as household members or sexual partners.

 Telling healthcare workers such as a doctor or nurse may be beneficial for good health care (e.g. prescribing the most appropriate medications).
 Health care workers, including dentists, are required to use standard infection control precautions for all situations and procedures that may involve exposure to blood or other bodily fluids, regardless of whether you have hepatitis or not.